We help passionate people find a path that inspires them, and develop new skills along the way.

 Another thing that is different from WWOOF is that you may have the opportunity to earn extra money, after your community hours.

-Overall, we have had great experiences welcoming community members that have found us through WWOOF, both with Farm Stays and as Apprentices and Fellows.
+Overall, we have had great experiences welcoming community members that have found us through WWOOF, both with Farm Stays and as Community Members.